-Florida Tech offers a Master's in Engineering Management for engineers seeking to enhance their technical expertise and lead dynamic work teams.
+Florida Tech offers a master’s in engineering management for engineers seeking to enhance their technical expertise and lead dynamic work teams.
 This degree gives individuals a unique blend of engineering and business expertise, preparing them with the leadership skills they need to oversee complex technical projects.

 We have more than 30 years of experience educating engineering management professionals and our location on the Space Coast’s high-tech corridor provides main-campus students with opportunities to interact with some of the most respected names in technology, such as NASA.
 Plus, Florida Tech’s flexible course offerings and evening class hours make balancing professional and academic obligations more convenient.

 Professors in the engineering management degree program bring years of industry experience to the classroom, providing students with a real-world understanding of the engineering environment and they issues they face in their careers.
 Actively engaged in the community serving as consultants, professors create a professional learning environment for engineering management degree students, focused on current engineering issues.
-Through their active research projects, professors publish journal articles and conference papers on topics such as engineering process optimization, multi-national engineering project management and work group formation and performance prediction.
+Through their active research projects, professors publish journal articles and conference papers on topics such as engineering process optimization, multinational engineering project management and work group formation and performance prediction.

-Florida Tech’s research university status ensures that master’s in Engineering Management program students have the tools and facilities to conduct research in their preferred area of interest.
+Florida Tech’s research university status ensures that master’s in engineering management program students have the tools and facilities to conduct research in their preferred area of interest.
 Team assignments are an essential part of the program, with students tackling problems and challenges that are not merely theoretical in nature, but which are practical issues regularly encountered in industry.
 These up-to-date tools and techniques enhance a student’s ability in decision-making and problem solving, which creates stronger, more effective leaders.

 One thing that makes Florida Tech so unique is the hands-on experience each degree program provides.
-With hands-on experience such as mentorship from professors who are experienced engineers and leaders themselves, insight from business leaders in the area, research projects, assistantships or internships, Florida Tech Master of Engineering Management graduates are more valuable prospects to hire and more prepared to lead.
+With hands-on experience such as mentorship from professors who are experienced engineers and leaders themselves, insight from business leaders in the area, research projects, assistantships, or internships, Florida Tech master of engineering management graduates are more valuable prospects to hire and more prepared to lead.

-Research is undertaken through in-class projects, special independent study topics and master’s theses.
+Research is undertaken through in-class projects, special independent study topics, and master’s theses.
 This perspective on engineering management training sets up an environment for students to advance their technical expertise, develop leadership skills, expand their business acumen and interact in a global community.
 Depending upon the student’s inclination and interest, labs are available to conduct experiments.
-The Information Characterization & Exploitation (ICE) lab and Engineering Systems Lab are examples of College of Engineering labs students may find helpful for their engineering management training.
+The Information Characterization and Exploitation (ICE) lab and the Engineering Systems Lab are examples of College of Engineering labs students may find helpful for their engineering management training.

 Research includes such example topics as: